dev-jeb/avr-discovery/README.md

 ```
 **THIS HAS IMMEDIATE IMPLICATIONS FOR THE USE OF THE USART MODULE**
 ```
-- There is a documented bug with the usart module.
-Please see `/projects/bigBug` for more information.
+- If you compile an executable that uses the usart module the optimization level must be set to -Os.
+Undefined behavior otherwise.